-- Provide a safe and secure environment for the assessment and treatment of patients - Provide a safe and secure environment for staff that will ensure the health, safety and welfare of staff - Provide a clinical response including provision of general support and specific/specialist health care to all casualties, and victims and responders - ➤ Liaise with the ambulance service, SHA, local PCOs, (including GPs, out-of-hours services, Minor Injury Units and other primary care providers), other hospitals, independent sector providers, and other agencies in order to manage the impact of the incident - ➤ Ensure there is an operational response to provide at scene medical cover using, for example, BASICS (British Association for Immediate Care Schemes) and other immediate care teams where they exist.
+- Provide a safe and secure environment for the assessment and treatment of patients - Provide a safe and secure environment for staff that will ensure the health, safety and welfare of staff - Provide a clinical response including provision of general support and specific/specialist health care to all casualties, and victims and responders

+- ➤ Liaise with the ambulance service, SHA, local PCOs, (including GPs, out-of-hours services, Minor Injury Units and other primary care providers), other hospitals, independent sector providers, and other agencies in order to manage the impact of the incident - ➤ Ensure there is an operational response to provide at scene medical cover using, for example, BASICS (British Association for Immediate Care Schemes) and other immediate care teams where they exist.
 Members of these teams will be trained to an appropriate standard.
-The Medical Incident Commander should not routinely be taken from the receiving hospital so as not to deplete resources. - Ensure that the hospital reviews all its essential functions throughout the incident - Support to any designated receiving hospital that is substantially affected including provision of effective support to any neighbouring service - Provide limited decontamination facilities and personal protective equipment to manage contaminated self presenting casualties - > Trusts will be expected to establish a Memorandum of Understanding (MOU) with their local Fire And Rescue Service on decontamination - Trusts will need to make arrangements to reflect national guidance from the Home Office for dealing with the bodies of contaminated patients who die at the hospital. - Liaise with activated health emergency control centres and/or on call SHA/PCO Officers as appropriate - Maintain communications with relatives and friends of existing patients and those from the incident, the Casualty Bureau, the local community, the media and VIPs are able to give co-ordinated authoritative advice on the health aspects of a CBRN type incident to the Police Gold Commander, the NHS and Other Agencies.
+The Medical Incident Commander should not routinely be taken from the receiving hospital so as not to deplete resources. - > Ensure that the hospital reviews all its essential functions throughout the incident - Support to any designated receiving hospital that is substantially affected including provision of effective support to any neighbouring service - Provide limited decontamination facilities and personal protective equipment to manage contaminated self presenting casualties - Trusts will be expected to establish a Memorandum of Understanding (MOU) with their local Fire And Rescue Service on decontamination - Trusts will need to make arrangements to reflect national guidance from the Home Office for dealing with the bodies of contaminated patients who die at the hospital. - Liaise with activated health emergency control centres and/or on call SHA/PCO Officers as appropriate - Maintain communications with relatives and friends of existing patients and those from the incident, the Casualty Bureau, the local community, the media and VIPs

-3.6.4 HAT - Health Advisory Team (formerly JHAC)
+3.6.4 STAC- Scientific and Technical Advisory Cell (formerly the HAT)